 Alternative Tax Treatments.
 If it is determined that it is reasonably expected that the return on the Notes during the first half of the Notes' term will be significantly greater or less than the return on the Notes during the second half of the Notes' term, the Notes should be treated as a debt instrument subject to special rules governing contingent payment debt instruments for U.S. federal income tax purposes.
 If the Notes are so treated, a U.S. Holder would be required to accrue original issue discount every year at a "comparable yield" determined at the time of issuance.
-In addition, you would be required to construct a projected payment schedule for the Notes and you would make a "positive adjustment" to the extent of any excess of an actual payment over the corresponding projected payment under the Notes, and you would make a "negative adjustment" to the excess of any projected payment over the corresponding actual payment under the Notes.
-Any gain realized by a U.S. Holder at maturity or upon a sale, exchange, or redemption of the Notes generally would be treated as ordinary income, and any loss realized at maturity or upon a sale, exchange, or redemption of the
+In addition, you would be required to construct a projected payment schedule for the Notes and you would make a "positive adjustment" to the extent of any excess of an actual payment over the corresponding projected payment under the Notes, and you would make a "negative adjustment" to the extent of the excess of any projected payment over the corresponding actual payment under the Notes.
+Any gain realized by a U.S. Holder at maturity or upon a sale, exchange, or redemption of the Notes generally would be treated as ordinary loss realized at maturity or upon a sale, exchange, or redemption of the Notes generally would be treated as ordinary loss to the extent of the U.S. Holder's prior accruals of original issue discount, and as capital loss thereafter.

-Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-10[®] Index, the Russell 2000[®] Index and the S&P 500[®] Index
+Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdag-100® Index, the Russell 2000® Index and the S&P 500® Index